error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/docs/theory/SegmentedSpacetimeandtheNaturalBoundaryofBlackHoles-ImplicationsfortheCosmicCensorshipConjecture.md

 The function arccos(x) returns the angle whose cosine is equal to x.
 In other words, it is the inverse of the cosine function that tells which angle corresponds to a certain cosine value.

-ϕ is the golden ratio, which has the value ϕ ≈1.618.
+ϕ is the Golden Ratio, which has the value ϕ ≈1.618.
 If we calculate

 ϕ